ViRb3/pi-encrypted-boot-ssh/README.md

 mkdir -p /mnt/original/
 mount /dev/mapper/loop0p2 /mnt/original/
 ```

 Copy its contents to the new, empty, encrypted root partition.
-You could alternatively `dd` the raw partition, but `rsync` is faster
+You could alternatively `dd` the raw partition, but `rsync` is faster.
 ```sh
 rsync -avh /mnt/original/* /mnt/chroot/
 ```